ablanco1950/ablanco1950-LicensePlate_FindContours_And_Haarcascade/README.md

 # ablanco1950-LicensePlate_FindContours_And_Haarcascade
-Using together cv2's findcontours and Haarcascade license plate detection together with the application of an extensive set of filters applying on a restricted set of car registration plates of known format: the Spanish ones with NNNNAAA format, 14 are obtained hits in a sample of 21 photos (more give 66% hits).
+Using together cv2's findcontours and Haarcascade license plate detection together with the application of an extensive set of filters applying on a restricted set of car registration plates of known format: the Spanish ones with NNNNAAA format, 14 are obtained hits in a sample of 21 photos (more than 66% hits).
 No need to label photos but the proccess takes a long  time.

 Requirements: